- PointsBet launched in January 2019 in the US

-Let’s take a detailed look at how you can make the most of PointsBet free bets and other bonus offers.
+Let’s take a detailed look at how you can make the most of PointsBet Second Chance bets and other bonus offers.

 Ongoing Promotions and Bonuses at PointsBet

 PointsBet has gone hard on the bonus offers as they expand into the US market.
-They offer a smattering of different bonuses that are sport-specific or seasonal, along with a rewards program and referral bonus that are available all the time.
+They offer a smattering of different bonuses that are sport-specific or seasonal, along with a rewards program that is available all the time.

 Odds boosts and parlay insurance are also in the mix, adding even more intrigue to what’s already excellent pricing on the site.

 PointsBet offers enhanced or boosted odds on several selections every day.
 In fact, the extent of these offers is a huge part of what makes PointsBet a better value than most other legal sportsbooks.

 PointsBet odds boosters are applied to entire sports categories or specific wager types.
 For example, you might see NFL futures odds shift from -150 to +100 when boosted.